theforeman/foreman-packaging/README.md

 * [git-annex](http://git-annex.branchable.com/)
 * crudini: for fedora use `dnf install crudini`
 * ruamel: for fedora use `dnf install python3-ruamel-yaml`
+* python3-semver: for fedora use `dnf install python3-semver`

 For npm modules (nodejs- packages) you will need: